Akita (dog breed): Japanese history

 During the occupation years following the war, the breed began to thrive again through the efforts of Sawataishi and others.
 Morie Sawataishi and his efforts to breed the Akita is a major reason this breed exists today.
 For the first time, Akitas were bred for a standardized appearance.
 Akita fanciers in Japan began gathering and exhibiting the remaining Akitas and producing litters to restore the breed to sustainable numbers and to accentuate the ideal characteristics of the breed muddied by crosses to other breeds.
-It wasn't until the 1960-70's where the foxier Japanese type started to diverge from the typical American type.
+It was not until the 1960–1970s where the foxier Japanese type started to diverge from the typical American type.

-The story of Hachikō, the most revered Akita of all time, helped push the Akita into the international dog world.
+The story of Hachikō helped push the Akita into the international dog world.
 Hachikō was born in 1923 and owned by Professor Hidesaburō Ueno of Tokyo.
 Professor Ueno lived near the Shibuya Train Station in a suburb of the city, and commuted to work every day on the train.
 Hachikō accompanied his master to and from the station each day.
 On May 25, 1925, when the dog was 18 months old, he waited for his master's arrival on the four o'clock train, but Professor Ueno had suffered a fatal brain haemorrhage at work.
 Hachikō continued to wait for his master's return.
 He travelled to and from the station each day for the next nine years.
 He allowed the professor's relatives to care for him, but he never gave up the vigil at the station for his master.
 His vigil became world-renowned when, in 1934, shortly before his death, a bronze statue was erected at the Shibuya train station in his honor.
 This statue was melted down for munitions during the war, but a new one was commissioned after the war.
-Each year on April 8 since 1936, Hachikō's devotion has been honoured with a solemn ceremony of remembrance at Tokyo's Shibuya railroad station.
+Each year on March 8 since 1936, Hachikō's devotion has been honoured with a solemn ceremony of remembrance at Tokyo's Shibuya railroad station.
 Eventually, Hachikō's legendary faithfulness became a national symbol of loyalty, particularly to the person and institution of the Emperor.